Ada-Developers-Academy/core-unit-3/tests/testing-in-node.md

 Our goal for this lesson is to:

-- Practice using `yarn` to install dependencies
+- Practice using `npm` to install dependencies
 - Apply our knowledge of Node.js to examine the `package.json` file
 - Use VS Code to examine and debug tests